norwegiancyberrange/cyberpi/README.md

 - sets up ufw firewall

 ```
-$ ansible-playbook secure.yml -u pi -k
+$ ansible-playbook bootstrap.yml -e 'ansible_ssh_user=pi' -k
 ```

-After running the secure.yml playbook you can omit the username for Ansible and you won't be able to login with a password.
+After running the bootstrap.yml playbook you can omit the username for Ansible and you won't be able to login with a password.

 ### 5. Update Raspbian (optional)